fieldtrip/website/workshop/aarhus/beamformingerf.md

     avgpre = ft_timelockanalysis(cfg,datapre);
     avgpst = ft_timelockanalysis(cfg,datapost);

 Now using the headmodel and the precomputed leadfield we make three subsequent calls to **[ft_sourceanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceanalysis.m)**.
-First we compute one spatial filter per location (e.g. voxel) on the basis of the entire latency interval of pre and post-response data.
+First we compute one spatial filter per location (e.g., voxel) on the basis of the entire latency interval of pre and post-response data.
 Specifying the **cfg.keepfilter = 'yes';** allows for a subsequent application of the spatial filters on the pre and post-response data separately.
 The purpose of lambda is discussed in Exercise 6.
 By using cfg.keepfilter = 'yes', we let **[ft_sourceanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceanalysis.m)** return the filter matrix in the source structure.

     %% first call to ft_sourceanalysis keeping the spatial filters cfg=[];